nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### - List Expenses

 List all expenses in the current opened trip.

 This command can only be used if a trip is open.

-Note that if a trip is not currently open, this command will list trips instead.
+If no trip is currently open, this command will list trips instead.
 See [List Trips](#--list-trips) for more information on listing trips.

 Input syntax: